Evidence-Informed & Federal Guidance on Gender-Affirming Care

-ACOG Guidance on Health Care for Transgender and Gender Diverse Individuals
+American College of Obstetricians & Gynecologists Guidance on Health Care for Transgender & Gender Diverse Individuals

 “With at least 1.4 million adults and 150,000 youths living in the United States who identify as transgender, obstetrician–gynecologists should work to make their offices open and inclusive to all patients, and should be prepared to provide all individuals with compassionate, evidence-based care."
 Read more

 Mental Health Outcomes in Transgender & Nonbinary Youths Receiving Gender-Affirming Care

 A new report from the Journal of the American Medical Association examines how receiving gender-affirming care impacts the mental health of transgender and nonbinary adolescents and young adults, who are often at risk of suboptimal mental health outcomes due to discrimination and stigma.
 The investigators concluded that receiving gender-affirming medical interventions were linked to lowered risks for negative mental health outcomes over the course of 12 months.
 The results contribute to a growing collection of evidence that indicates that gender-affirming care is linked to overall improved well-being to transgender and nonbinary teenagers and young adults.